truenas/middleware/docs/userguide/freenas_install.rst

 .. image:: images/virtualbox11.png

 Once your configuration is complete, click the "Start" arrow and install FreeNAS® as described in `Performing the Installation`_.
-Once FreeNAS® is installed, press "F12" to access the boot menu in order to select the primary hard disk as the boot option.
+Once FreeNAS® is installed, press "F12" to access the boot menu and select the primary hard disk as the boot option.
 You can permanently boot from disk by removing the
 "CD/DVD" device in "Storage" or by unchecking "CD/DVD-ROM" in the "Boot Order" section of "System".

 .. _VMware ESXi: